 Wayne R. LaFave

 Professor LaFave received his BS, LLB, and SJD degrees from the University of Wisconsin, where he was Phi Beta Kappa, Order of the Coif, and Knapp Fellow.
 He joined the Illinois law faculty in 1961 and was later honored as a Guggenheim Fellow and a University Scholar of Excellence.
 In 1978 he was appointed to the College’s first named professorship, and then in 1980 was designated a permanent member of the University’s Center for Advanced Study.
 Professor LaFave served as the first associate dean of the College of Law and was acting dean in 1974.
 He has also taught at the University of Michigan and Villanova University.
-LaFave is presently the David C. Baum Professor of Law Emeritus and Center for Advanced Study Professor Emeritus and remains very active as an author and scholar.
+LaFave is presently a Research Professor, the David C. Baum Professor of Law Emeritus, and Center for Advanced Study Professor Emeritus.
+He remains very active as an author and scholar.

 Professor LaFave’s work over the years has extended as well to other aspects of criminal procedure.
 He is the co-author of the multi-volume treatise titled Criminal Procedure (now in its 7-volume fourth edition, updated annually) and a hornbook of the same name (now in it’s sixth edition), as well as Principles of Criminal Procedure: Investigation (second edition), Principles of Criminal Procedure: Post-Investigation(second edition), and Criminal Procedure: Constitutional Limitations (eighth edition).
 He is the co-author of the leading casebook, Modern Criminal Procedure (now in its fourteenth edition), as well as three other procedure casebooks.
 With respect to the law defining crimes and principles of accountability and defense, LaFave is the sole author of the Modern Criminal Law casebook (now in its fifth edition), the Criminal Law hornbook (also fifth edition), the Principles of Criminal Law text (now in its second edition), as well as the treatise entitled Substantive Criminal Law (now in its 3-volume second edition and updated annually).